violayang/oci_agent_adk/readme.md

 ### Available OOB Tools from this repo

 #### business_objects_tools :
-> retrieve data from application database and perform transactions on application business objects as defined in the application OpenAI Spec
+Retrieve data from application database and perform transactions on application business objects as defined in the application OpenAI Spec

+> WIP...

 #### custom_function_tools :
-> Custom functions based on Agents requirements
+Custom functions based on Agents requirements.
+Examples ...

+> src/tools/custom_function/pdf_to_image_tools.py

+> src/tools/custom_function/custom_rag/main.py

 #### deeplink_tools :
-> Send an end user to user form interface to perform specific actions along with the required context
+Send an end user to user form interface to perform specific actions along with the required context

+> WIP...

 #### document_tool :
-> Allows admins to upload company-specific documents (e.g., benefits policies).
-The agent uses Retrieval-Augmented Generation (RAG) to find answers within these documents.
+This is a custom Retrieval-Augmented Generation (RAG) to find answers within documents.

-> Follow the source code here how to automate document ingestions into OCI RAG Service :

-> src/data/ (tbd...)
+> src/tools/document_tool.py

 #### email_tools :
-> Enable an Agent to write and send an email to a human receipt
+Enable an Agent to write and send an email to a human receipt

-> WIP...
+> src/tools/email_tools.py

 #### external_REST_tools :
-> Connect to any service to integrate any data and functionality with a public REST interface
+Connect to any service to integrate any data and functionality with a public REST interface

+> src/tools/external_REST_tool.py

 #### oci_rag_service_tools :
-> OCI RAG agent pre-built service as a tool

-> This is a pre-built RAG tool from OCI GenAI Agent Service.
+OCI RAG agent pre-built service as a tool.
+This is a pre-built RAG tool from OCI GenAI Agent Service.
 Follow this link to know more about this tool:

 > https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/RAG-tool-create.htm

 #### slack_tools :
-> Enable an Agent to write and send a slack message to an organization channel.
+Enable an Agent to write and send a slack message to an organization channel.This tool is made available over an MCP Server.
->
-> This tool is made available over an MCP Server.
 See source code here :
->

 > https://github.com/aojah1/mcp/tree/main/mcp_server/slack-mcp-server

 #### speech_instruct_tools :
-> Convert Speech to Text tool
->
-> This is a custom function tool and the source code is available here
+Convert Speech to Text tool.
+This is a custom function tool and the source code is available here
->

 > src/tools/speech_instruct_tools.py

 #### vision_instruct_tools :
-> Convert Image to Text tool
->
-> This is a custom function tool and the source code is available here
+Convert Image to Text tool.
+This is a custom function tool and the source code is available here
->

 > src/tools/vision_instruct_tools.py

 ### Deploying your ADK as a package into a Docker Container (e.g OKE)